 Preparing for Departure

-Mid-day: 4WD Tour and Helicopter Ride Over Mitchell Falls
+Mid-Day: 4WD Tour And Helicopter Ride Over Mitchell Falls

 Upon arrival at the Mitchell Plateau Aerodrome, we hopped into a comfortable air-conditioned 4WD vehicle ready for adventure.
-We made our way to the plateau through the beautiful (yet bumpy) 18 km drive through the ancient Livingstonia palms forest The road was terrible and every bump and corrugation made us glad we decided not to take our own vehicle!
+We made our way to the plateau through the beautiful (yet bumpy) 18 km drive through the ancient Livingstonia palms forest.
+The national park sits on the traditional lands of three Aboriginal groups: Worrora, Wunambal-Gaambera, and Ngarinyin people, all have traditional lands within the park.
+Their strong ties to the land are reflected in the Ngauwudu management plan they’ve crafted for the Mitchell Plateau area.

 After arriving at Mitchell Falls Campground, we made our way to the HeliSpirit base and jumped in line.
-A scenic helicopter ride over the falls is a must for any visitor and there were lots of people around with the same idea.
+A scenic helicopter trip over the falls is a must for any visitor, and there were lots of people around with the same idea.
 Keep in mind that Mitchell Falls helicopter flights serve more than just Kingfisher Tours, so it can get quite busy.
-Campers, day-trippers, and other tours are all eager to fly over the falls too.
+Campers, day-trippers, and other tours are all eager to fly over to experience Mitchell Falls from above too.

-Afternoon: Waterfalls Walk and Picnic Lunch
+Afternoon: Waterfalls Walk And Picnic Lunch

 Our helicopter dropped us off at the top of Mitchell Falls.
 It was here that we started our hike around the falls.
 We leisurely hiked around the falls, checking out the views from every possible angle.
 Our guide, Mick, made sure to point out the most Insta-worthy photo ops and was happy to snap photos of us along the way.